Twello railway station

 Twello is a railway station serving the village Twello, Netherlands.
 The original station was opened in 1887, closed in 1951 and reopened in 2006.
 It is located on the Apeldoorn–Deventer railway.
 The train services are operated by Nederlandse Spoorwegen.

+History

+Twello had an station from 1887 to 1944, after World War II Twello had an temporary replacement station until 1951.
+In 2004 the local government proposed building an new station.
+After about two years construction was allowed to begin and on december 10 2006 the new station was opened.
+This new station was constructed a few hundred meters west of the location of the original station.

+This new station was constructed and opened at the same time as the stations Apeldoorn Osseveld, Apeldoorn De Maten and Voorst-Empe.

 Train services

 As of October 2025, the following train services call at this station: